ep00ch/CMS_SBC/README.md

 Use:

-`make U7_9619.aif`
+`make 9619_U7.aif`

-to generate an Apple II monitor input file or cassete input audio file to upload back to the Apple II for EEPROM programming.
+to generate a cassette input audio file to upload back to the Apple II for EEPROM programming.

 ## TO DO